iherman/rdfjs-c14n/README.md

 main() {
     // Any implementation of the data factory will do in the call below.
+    // By default, the Data Factory of the `n3` package (i.e., the argument in the call
+    // below is not strictly necessary).
     // Optionally, an instance of a Dataset Core Factory may be added as a second argument. const canonicalizer = new RDFCanon(n3.DataFactory);